digital-asset/daml/ledger/daml-on-sql/README.rst

 ===================

-To protect data in transit and over untrusted networks, the Ledger API leverages gRPC's built-in TLS support to allow clients to verify the server's identity and encrypt the communication channel over which the Ledger API requests and responses are sent.
+To protect data in transit and over untrusted networks, the Ledger API leverages TLS support built into gRPC to allow clients to verify the identity of the server and encrypt the communication channel over which the Ledger API requests and responses are sent.

 To enable TLS, you need to specify the private key for your server and the certificate chain via ``java -jar daml-on-sql-<version>.jar --pem server.pem --crt server.crt``.